gve-sw/gve_devnet_webex_sync_space_with_directory/README.md

 in the sample code.
 NOTE: This URL does not actually have to map to a public IP address out on the internet.

+Edit the _excluded_departments.txt_ file to specify which strings in the department name of users would qualify to exclude them from the general space being syncd.
+You must put each string on a separate line in the file.

+Edit the _excluded_users_by_email.txt_ file to specify the email address of users in the corporate directory to exclude from the general space being syncd.
+You must put each email address on a separate line in the file.

 ## Usage

 To obtain admin token: